arwafalharthi/face-detection/README.md

 # face-detection
-face detection by using openCV and python for this project i used windows fist of all you need to install Python, after Python installed , open cmd and start install openCV
+face detection by using openCV and python for this project i used windows

+first of all you need to install Python, after Python installed , open cmd and start install openCV
 ```
 pip install opencv-python
 pip install opencv-contrib-python